Zou Run: Battle against the Zhu Family Village

-Campaigns
+Campaigns and death

-Zou Run is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Zou Run is appointed as a commander of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Zou Run is one of the few Liangshan heroes who survives the campaigns.
-Although conferred the title "Martial Gentleman of Grace" (武奕郎), he declines the honour and returns to his hometown where he lives as a commoner.
+Zou Run is one of the few Liangshan heroes who survive all the campaigns.
+Although the emperor awards him the honorary title "Martial Gentleman of Grace" (武奕郎) and offers him an official appointment to honour him for his contributions, he declines the offer and chooses to return to Laizhou to live as a commoner for the rest of his life.